 Having a second person there as a dedicated spotter is not only highly recommended for safety, but it was a big confidence booster while I practiced.
 While I am constantly looking back and forth from the drone to the app, settings, and composition of my shots, the spotter's job is just to keep their eyes in the sky.
 They can watch the drone, look for surrounding obstacles, help corroborate distance and depth perception, and look for any other obstacles that may be approaching.

-is rated for 55mph speeds (47 knots) I didn't fly it in any more than 10mph of breeze for the first few tries.
+Although my drone is rated for 55mph speeds (47 knots) I didn't fly it in any more than 10mph of breeze for the first few tries.
 My control speeds were set as low as possible and I would communicate my flight plans before take off, and any flight changes while in the air.
 Not only did this help my spotter know the plan but it helped me think out loud about the changes I would be making with the controls.

 Anyway, so far so good!
 I'll be taking more as the weeks go on so check back for more!